jakob-hendrix/rpg-csharp-practice/README.md

 # rpg-csharp-practice

 RPG created as part of Scott Lilly's tutorial.
+The tutorial can be found at: https://scottlilly.com/build-a-cwpf-rpg/

 ## Goal